calebohara/EV-Reimbursement-App/README.md

 ## 📝 Version History

+### Version 1.10.0
+- **Tiered Rates (Basic):** Optional tiered billing where the first N kWh of the billing period are charged at Tier 1 rate and remaining kWh at Tier 2 (or base rate).
+Includes validation, per-profile persistence, and integration into chart, summary, calculations, and exports.
+- **Validation & Fallbacks:** Tier inputs validate on the fly; when tiers are enabled and valid, base cost may be blank.
+If tier inputs are invalid, calculations fall back to the base cost per kWh.
+- **Dark Mode Polish:** Improved readability of modal text, placeholders, and disabled inputs (including tiered fields) in dark mode.

 ### Version 1.9.0
 - **Dashboard Summary View**: Added summary card above the chart showing Total kWh, Total Cost, Average Daily Usage, and data completeness with a color-coded progress bar.
 Updates in real time.
 - **Feedback & Support Form**: Replaced static email with an in-app feedback form, including a 1–5 star rating, feedback categories, and pre-filled mailto generation to `caleb.ohara@siemens.com`.